hakandundar34coding/system-monitoring-center/README.md

   - Optional dependencies:
       - `vcgencmd` (for physical RAM size, GPU frequency and video memory information on Raspberry Pi devices)
-      - `x11-xserver-utils` or `xorg-xrandr` (for more accurate screen resolution and refresh rate detection of System Monitoring Center v1.x.x)
+      - `xorg-xrandr` (for more accurate screen resolution and refresh rate detection)
   ---

 </details>